dbfx/loadforge-directory/api_test_example.md

 data from our API.

 Tip!
 Remember to disable API rate limits on your token, or you will get loads of failures :)

+We have a [more advanced API test example](https://loadforge.com/directory/laravel_api_test) available as well.

 ## Code